miurahr/omegat-for-cat-beginners/OmegaT_for_Beginners_en.md

 We provide here two projects for self-training.

 The first, to get you started, uses a simple MS Word file in the source language.
-This does not demonstrate OmegaT’s full capabilities, but is intended to help the “newbie” grasp the most essential procedures.
+This does not demonstrate OmegaT’s full capabilities, but is intended to help the novices grasp the most essential procedures.
 The second project uses an HTML file or set of files, downloaded from the Internet, and demonstrates OmegaT’s capability to deal with graphics, complex layout, and complex file structure.
 There you will learn how translation memories, glossaries,